davedoesdev/fold/README.md

 You need to create a Weave network (`weave launch`) before running Fold.
 Please see the [Weave documentation](https://github.com/zettio/weave) for details.
 Fold doesn't support Weave automatic address allocation so you're best off using [mixed automatic and manual allocation](http://docs.weave.works/weave/latest_release/ipam.html#manual).

+If you want your Weave containers to be able to make DNS queries against Fold, use the Docker `--dns` option when launching your containers.
+For example, if you're going to run a VM with IP address `10.0.1.100` then use `docker run --dns=10.0.1.100 ...`

-Once you've done this, use the `fold` command to run virtual machines on the network:
+Once you've setup your Weave network, use the `fold` command to run virtual machines on the network:

 ```shell
 fold [-4 <ipaddr>/<subnet>]